I’m considering ASI Membership

 The company that joins ASI as a member needs to be a legal entity.
 If you have a subsidiary company that has the relevant connections to the aluminium value chain in your business, then you can join that as the ASI member.
 However if there is only the one company that covers more than aluminium-related activities, then it will need to join as the member and the sales and number of employees will need to relate to the legal entity/company that joins ASI.

 You can choose to join each subsidiary company individually, or join the parent group that controls these companies as a single member.
-There is also the option for two or more bodies corporate to jointly hold an ASI membership, as described on page 10-11 of the membership application form and further in the ASI Constitution
+There is also the option for two or more bodies corporate to jointly hold an ASI membership, as described in the membership application form (p.10-11) and further in the ASI Constitution.

 Yes, you can change your membership to cover the whole group in the future.
 To make the change you will need to send us another copy of the Membership Form, updated with details for the whole Group.
 Your annual membership fee won’t change if the annual turnover/revenue stays in the same category.
 If your annual turnover changes to the next category, we will send you an invoice for the difference in the membership fee.